Updated April 2026

 Pre-existing medical conditions

-Cancellation due to a medical condition that was known or being treated at the time the policy was purchased may be excluded.
+Cancellation caused by a medical condition that was known or being treated when the policy was purchased may be excluded.

-Inability to pay for the wedding, job loss, or general financial hardship is typically not a covered reason for cancellation.
+Inability to pay for the wedding, redundancy or general financial difficulty is not typically a covered reason for cancellation.

-Rain or cold weather alone may not trigger a claim unless it meets the policy definition of severe or adverse weather.
+Light rain or cold conditions alone may not trigger a claim.
+The weather must meet the policy definition of severe or adverse weather.

-Damage, loss or disruption caused by the actions of the insured couple or close family members may be excluded.
+Damage, loss or disruption directly caused by the insured couple or immediate family members may be excluded from cover.

 What Affects Wedding Insurance Pricing?

-Premiums are influenced by the total amount you want to insure, the sections you select, and the policy excess.
+Premiums are driven by the total amount you want to insure, the cover sections you select and the policy excess.

 💰